fmarotta/bioinfoconda/README.md

 For each downloaded file, `X-getdata` creates an entry in a log file, so that it will be easy to find out who downloaded a file and from where.

+### Using conda

+Conda is both an environment manager and a package manager, meaning that it allows you to install package and to create environments to keep groups of packages separate from each other.
+Bioinfoconda creates one environment for each project so as to ensure reproducibility.
+The problem with conda is that it tends to become much slower as the size of an environment increases; this has led to the development of [mamba](https://github.com/mamba-org/mamba), a drop-in replacement for conda which relies on a much faster library for resolving dependencies and on parallellisation.

+Bioinfoconda internally uses mamba to create the environments and it provides a wrapper around it for convenience.
+Instead of using `conda` or `mamba` directly, we recommend to use `X-conda` to install packages.
+This usage is consistent with the other X- commands, and it will make more difficult to accidentally use conda instead of mamba.
+Thus, to install a new package, use `X-conda install -c <channel> <pkgname>` instead of `conda install -c <channel> <pkgname>`.

+Furthermore, you can use X-conda also to export or regenerate an environment.
+For exporting, write `X-conda export`, and a list of all the installed packages will be dumped into a file under the `condafiles` directory.
+Regenerating an environment means to create a brand new environment with the same name as the old one and re-install all the packages at once; this can help resolve conflicts when the situation is desperate.
+Check out `X-conda regenerate --help` for the details.

 ### Working on a Project (simplified)

 When working on a project it is common to require a specific program to perform some operations.
 There are two options: either an existing program can be downloaded or a new program is to be written.
 In the former case, the first thing to try is to install it with conda, i.e.
-`conda install -c channel package`.
-(In a new project, by default the only packages installed in the conda environment are snakemake, R and perl.)
-If the package is not contained in conda's repositories, you can manually download it by following the maintainer's instructions.
+`X-conda install -c channel package`.
+(In a new project, by default the only packages installed in the conda environment are snakemake, r, and perl) If the package is not contained in conda's repositories, you can manually download it by following the maintainer's instructions.
 Each new project is created with a predefined set of subdirectories, and you should install your programs in one of those; see below for a description of the intended purpose of each subdirectory.
 Always remember to check whether you need to add the executables to the PATH or the libraries to your environment.
 In such cases, you have to edit the project's .envrc, located in the project's home, so that direnv is aware of your configuration.
 When you need to write your own program you should also put it in one of the project's subdirectories and make sure that executables and libraries are added to the environment.
 An important thing is that the shebang should be '#!/usr/bin/env XXX', not simply '#!/usr/bin/XXX'.

 Each project is created with a specific directory structure, which will